Philip II Augustus, king of France

 Ex-husband of Ingeborg Valdemarsdr. of Denmark, Queen of France

-Fiancé of Marguerite Beatrice of Savoy
+Fiancé of Margaret of Geneva

 Partner of Agnès de Méranie and Dame Ii d'Arras